 After the airplane landed in Austin, she boarded another plane.
 Someone dropped her customized wheelchair.
 It cost approximately $23,000.

 United has paid for her wheelchair repairs.
 In a written statement, the airline did apologize for her travel experience.
-She is not suing for damage to her wheelchair, but for the serious and permanent injuries she allegedly sustained from the fall.
+She is not suing for damage to her wheelchair, but for the serious and permanent injuries, she allegedly sustained from the fall.

 Although she claimed she repeatedly contacted the airline about her injuries, the airline reportedly never returned her call.
 This, she said, left her no recourse but to hire an attorney.
-Despite having surgery after her fall, she has lost the ability to control the arm injured in the event.
+Despite having surgery after her fall, she has lost the ability to control the arm injury in the event.

 According to the claim, she has almost $200,000 in medical bills.